Skip to main content

 Instructional Design with eLearning

-Quick Links Online Course Templates
+Quick Links Online/Hyrbid Course Templates

-Online Course Policies Teaching Online
+Online/Hybrid Course Policies Teaching Online

 Course Development

 In the process of developing or refreshing a hybrid or online course?
 Meet weekly or biweekly over 12-14 consecutive weeks for consultations with an instructional designer.
+We offer course development support in the areas below.

-Alignment Alignment is the integration between the course learning outcomes and student assessments and learning activities.
+Alignment is the integration between the course learning outcomes and student assessments and learning activities.
 Stemming from this integration, an aligned course design unifies all learning activities, assignments, and assessments whether graded or ungraded.
 A student should be able to see the relationship between the course learning outcomes, instructional materials, assessments, learning activities, and course tools.
-During a consultation focused on alignment, faculty and an instructional designer will work on a Course Alignment Table together.
+During a consultation focused on alignment, faculty and an instructional designer will work on a Course Map together.

-Online Course Build Do you have the content gathered and ready, but are not sure where to begin in building the course in the LMS?
+Do you have the content gathered and ready, but are not sure where to begin in building the course in the LMS?
 Instructional designers can ensure the course blueprint is developed in the LMS meeting quality assurance and accessibility standards, and ensuring course learning objectives are met.

 Course Consultation

-Student Engagement and Integrating Technology Teaching an online or hybrid course for the first time and wondering how to engage students in the same way you can in person?
+Teaching an online or hybrid course for the first time and wondering how to engage students in the same way you can in person?
 Trying to integrate technology into your course in meaningful ways?
 Wondering how to translate an activity traditionally done in person into an online or hybrid course?
-Schedule an eLearning consultation or reach out to elearning@pepperdine.edu
+Schedule an eLearning consultation or reach out to elearning@pepperdine.edu.

-Accessibility Course Accessibility is not only encouraged but is also required of all courses at PGBS, as it is federal law.
+Course Accessibility is not only encouraged but is also required of all courses at PGBS, as it is federal law.
 PGBS courses must be Section 504 compliant; see Pepperdine University ADA Compliance.
 PGBS eLearning is dedicated to partnering with faculty to create accessible courses for all students.
 For general information on digital accessibility, check out this resource.
-For assistance in accessible course design and course content, please schedule a time to meet with eLearning.
+For assistance in accessible course design and course content, please schedule a time to meet with eLearning

 Experiencing a challenge or a bug in Courses? eLearning may be able to help.

-LMS Troubleshooting After reviewing Courses Faculty Guide, if you are still facing challenges in Courses, please email elearning@pepperdine.edu.
+After reviewing Courses Faculty Guide, if you are still facing challenges in Courses, please email elearning@pepperdine.edu.
 An instructional designer will respond and coordinate with you to resolve your issue.

 Quick Links